Justus-M/OmniTrade/README.md

 Omnitrade is a project aimed at applying machine learning to stock price prediction.
 In a nutshell, it uses TensorFlow and Keras to build a Neural Network which generates buy/sell signals when the price is predicted to move up/down beyond a given threshold in a given time period (ex.
 1% increase in 2 hours).

 Both the hyperparameters for the neural network and the parameters used for feature engineering such as the tickers of the stocks/companies for which to make predictions and the prediction length can be changed easily in the designated files.
 The code allows for substantial flexibility in this regard, as explained below in the functionality section.
-OmniTrade requires only minimal effort to use, meaning once input data files and your personal API key are in place one import and one function call will suffice to launch any of the processes, whether it's one round of training the neural network, automated hyperparameter optimization, or launching a live feed of predictions.
+OmniTrade requires only minimal effort to use.
+When input data files and your personal API key are in place, one import and one function call will suffice to launch any of the processes, whether it's one round of training the neural network, automated hyperparameter optimization, or launching a live feed of predictions.

-In terms of automation, data updates can be done automatically in the background through the dataupdate script which grabs data from the alphavantage API to enrich the existing data files with the latest data.
+In terms of automation, data updates can be done automatically in the background through the dataupdate script which grabs data from the alphavantage API to enrich the existing data files using the latest data.
 Furthermore, the models can be automatically optimized using bayesian optimization to conduct an automatic hyperparameter search for a given range of parameters and automatically replace the saved models and hyperparameters when a new top performing model is found.
-This way the live predictions can be up and running for trading while the model is being optimized in the background, with predictions improving when a better performing model is found and used to replace the existing model used for predictions.
+This way the live predictions can be up and running for trading while the model is being optimized in the background, so predictions will improve when a better performing model is found and replaces the existing model immediately.

 ## Functionality/Getting Started ##